Prague is a perfect city for sightseeing, enjoying traditional delicious food in its restaurants, and experience the great nightlife.

 The location score shows that Prague is a very safe city, and most visitors to the Czech Republic experience no difficulties.
 Pickpocketing is an issue in Prague, and not only for tourists.
 The usual precautions like keeping an eye on your wallet and securing your bags are necessary.

-When it comes to a public transport, metro lines, numerous bus and tram lines might be places where pickpockets operate.
-Try to avoid getting taxi on the street and if you have to, determine the price in advance.
-If you take taxi on the street, you should know that maximum price designated by city council per kilometer is 1€.
+When it comes to public transport, metro lines, numerous bus, and tram lines might be places where pickpockets operate.
+Try to avoid getting a taxi on the street and if you have to, determine the price in advance.
+If you take a taxi on the street, you should know that the maximum price designated by the city council per kilometer is 1€.

 When coming to Prague, you should take care of yourself and your belongings in the same way as you would do in any other tourist destination, since a large number of tourists attract pickpockets.
 You can always use a money belt or an under-your-clothes neck pouch as precautions against pickpockets and bag snatchers and make sure not to leave your belongings unattended.

 One positive thing about Prague is that it is a completely safe city when it comes to mugging and kidnapping risks.
-There is almost no possibility of becoming a prey of a serious crime.
+There is almost no possibility of becoming prey to a serious crime.

-The most frequent scam is in relation to money exchange on the street, where you might be given a better rate, but you will be fooled, since the money you will get would be old Czech Crowns which are no longer acceptable.
-There are criminals which use electronic “skimming” to steal credit card credentials and pin code at some ATM’s and bogus plain-clothes policemen, who may ask to see your foreign currency and passport.
-You should know that police officer has no right to check your money or its authenticity and if it happens ask from him to go to the nearest police station.
+The most frequent scam is about money exchange on the street, where you might be given a better rate, but you will be fooled since the money you will get would be old Czech Crowns which are no longer acceptable.
+Some criminals use electronic “skimming” to steal credit card credentials and pin code at some ATM’s and bogus plain-clothes policemen, who may ask to see your foreign currency and passport.
+You should know that the police officer has no right to check your money or its authenticity and if it happens to ask from him to go to the nearest police station.